RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - All telephone helplines worldwide are required to be staffed by expert professionals.# Many telephone helplines are staffed by volunteers and trainee professionals.
 {:.quiz}

-# Do's and dont's
+# Do's, dont's and issues

-This section is a checklist of seven things to do and seven things not to do:
+Here is a checklist of seven things to do and seven things not to do:

 ### Do's